The Long Version of The Serenity Prayer

 And wisdom to know the difference.

-We need God or if you prefer, our Higher Power to guide us and grant us wisdom because to chase after the impossible is a recipe for losing serenity.
-In a way precursing the Serenity Prayer, the Greek philosopher, Epictetus wrote: “Make the best use of what is in your power, and take the rest as it happens.
-Some things are up to us and some things are not up to us.
-Our opinions are up to us, and our impulses, desires, aversions—in short, whatever is our own doing.
+We need God or, if you prefer, our Higher Power to guide us and grant us wisdom because to chase after the impossible is a recipe for losing serenity.
+In a way precursing the Serenity Prayer, the Greek philosopher Epictetus wrote: “Make the best use of what is in your power, and take the rest as it happens.
+Some things are up to us, and some things are not.
+Our opinions are up to us, and our impulses, desires, aversions—in short, whatever our own doing.
 Our bodies are not up to us, nor are our possessions, our reputations, or our public offices, or, that is, whatever is not our own doing.”

 Living one day at a time;

 We know the maxim, Just for Today.
 All AA members do.
 Here we find an echo of it.
-There is no other time to live.
+Living one moment at a time.
 We remember the past, we plan the future, but we can only live now.
-Niebuhr urges us to live in the present in the fullest way we can.
+Niebuhr urges us to live in the present as we can.
 This is not without concern for anyone else, but living it in a way that glorifies the God of our understanding.

 Enjoying one moment at a time;

 We often focus too much on what we are missing rather than enjoying what we have.
-I have no doubt whatsoever that the secret to joy is an attitude of gratitude rather than constant feelings of resentment.
+Being in the moment allows us to enjoy life on life’s terms.

 Accepting hardships as the pathway to peace;

 Nothing is ever smooth.
-Accepting hardships as a fact allows us the opportunity to transcend, overcome and grow.
-Viktor Frankl said that one freedom nobody could take away from us was the decision to choose how we reacted.
-We can choose to accept hardships as an opportunity to learn lessons about inner peace or anger and resentment.
+Accepting hardships as a fact allows us the opportunity to transcend, overcome, and grow.
+Viktor Frankl said that one freedom nobody could take away from us was choosing how we reacted.
+We can accept hardships as an opportunity to learn lessons about inner peace or anger and resentment.

 Taking, as He did, this sinful world